quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 as communicated via the 'min_ack_delay' transport parameter, preventing the receiver from sending an acknowledgment every RTT in time unless packets are acknowledged immediately.
-Additionally, Reordering Threshold values other than 1 can be harmful, because it can delay time threshold loss detection.
+Additionally, Reordering Threshold values other than 1 can be harmful, because it can delay loss detection more than an RTT.

 A congestion controller that is congestion window limited relies upon receiving acknowledgements to send additional data into the network.
 An increase in